ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

 Instead we can use simple calculations to find the array indices of the children or the parent of a given node.

-We begin by assigning numbers to the node positions in the complete binary tree, level by level, from left to right as shown in [figure @fig:example_complete_bintree].
+We begin by assigning numbers to the node positions in the complete binary tree, level by level, from left to right as shown in @fig:example_complete_bintree.
 Note that we start by assigning the root the number 0.

 <div id="fig:example_complete_bintree">